-Simple movements like turning the wrong way or throwing a ball can lead to troubling shoulder pain.
-It may just be a muscle strain, but you may have done serious damage to one of the many soft tissues in your shoulder.
+Simple movements like turning the wrong way or throwing a ball can result in troubling shoulder pain.
+It may just be a muscle strain, but you may have done severe damage to one of your shoulder’s soft tissues.
 Another possibility is an underlying medical condition like arthritis.
-Visit one of our shoulder pain injury treatment specialists at Redefine Healthcare, a NJ pain management clinic (with six convenient locations in New Jersey) for a definitive diagnosis and appropriate treatment for your shoulder pain.
+Visit one of Redefine Healthcare’s shoulder specialists (we have six convenient locations in New Jersey) for a definitive diagnosis and appropriate treatment for your shoulder pain.

-You’ve just finished helping your best friend move into their new place and now you’re experiencing significant shoulder pain.
+You’ve just finished helping your best friend move into their new place and now experiencing severe shoulder pain.
 Someone just rear-ended you at the stoplight, and your seat belt is now causing pain in your left shoulder.
 That last golf shot triggered noticeable right shoulder pain, and you’re worried about maintaining your handicap.

-All of these incidences and more can contribute to your need to seek shoulder pain treatment.
-Your pain management doctor in NJ at Redefine Healthcare works hard to treat the root cause of your shoulder pain so you can return to the things that matter to you.
+All of these incidences, and more, can contribute to your need for shoulder pain treatment.
+Redefine Healthcare’s pain management doctor in NJ works hard to treat the root cause of your shoulder pain so you can return to doing what you love.
 Pinpointing whether your shoulder pain comes from a muscle or ligament injury or involves the shoulder joint lets your shoulder pain doctor determine the best treatment possible for you.

 Causes of Shoulder Pain

-Although shoulder pain may arise from arthritis or even indicate a heart condition as you age, when you’re younger, it’s usually caused by injury or strain.
-Some of the conditions our physicals will check for include injuries to or because of:
+Although shoulder pain can result from arthritis or even a heart condition as you age, it’s usually caused by an injury or strain when you’re younger.
+Some of the conditions our physicals will check for include injuries because of: